When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 You Have Radiating Pain Down One Leg Or Arm

-You need to go to your doctor so they can perform the necessary tests to determine the best type of treatment.
+You need to see a doctor so they can perform the necessary tests to determine the best type of treatment.

 You Have Symptoms of Spinal Stenosis

-Spinal stenosis is a narrowing of the channel occupied by the spinal cord.
+Spinal stenosis is a narrowing of the channel occupied by your spinal cord.

-The earlier it's diagnosed, the quicker you can get your treatment started.
+The earlier it's diagnosed, the quicker you can start your treatment.

 Your Pain Has Lasted Longer Than 3 Weeks

-If your pain has lasted longer than three weeks, it's more than likely chronic.
+If muscle pain has lasted longer than three weeks, it's may be chronic.

 Once the pain becomes chronic, it plays by its own set of rules.